tr3ck3r/linklight/exercises/ansible_engine/10-molecule/README.md

 testinfra is included as the default verifier step of molecule.
 Testinfra uses pytest and makes it easy to test the system after the role is run to ensure our created role has the results that we expected.

-We'll not be doing much with it here, but will perform a simple "is package httpd isntalled" test for validation
+We'll not be doing much with it here, but will perform a simple "is package httpd installed" test for validation

 Change the test_default.py file to reflect the following.
 Note: spacing must be consistent (this is Python after all).
 Don't mix tabs and spaces else molecule will throw errors later on!